Daniel-Willer/MIS581-Capstone-Project/README.md

 ## Usage

 The scripts in this repository can be used to reproduce the results discussed in the MIS581 Capstone Project write up and final presentation.
-The repository contains the following:
+The repository contains 2 folders app and data.
+The app folder contains the SAS & Python code used in the project and the data folder contains the compressed .csv data file for the project.
+Each file in the repo are described below:

 * _MIS581_Capstone_Project_ad_unit_data.csv.zip_
   * This is the data set used in the research project.
 The data is stored in a compress .csv file.
 Provided below is a data dictionary for the data set.